ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 # Step 1: Update acceptance tests (Part 2)

-By the end of [the last chapter](./04-step-1-update-acceptance-tests-part-1.md), we extracted a function called `renameModule()`.
+At [the end of the last chapter](./04-step-1-update-acceptance-tests-part-1.md#extract-function), we extracted a function called `renameModule()`.
 It received an input file (a file that may or may not be a valid acceptance test) and returned it unchanged.

 ```ts
 function renameModule(file: string): string {